brianjknight/Book-Database/src/main/resources/accomplishment-reflection-tracking.md

       ```
   * Problem: if statements for logging and returning predicate returns all items.
     * I'd rather return no results or an error.
+* 3/2/23
+  * Commit and merge updates to main branch.

 ## TODO
 * Add my additional functionality to Searching & Filtering